Training-Dummy/howtoforge_git_ubuntu/README.md

   nano README.md
   # Add some text, example:
   This is a git repo
+  # Save the file by pressing CTRL + O, then press Enter
+  # Exit nano by pressing CTRL + X
   ```

+## Adding repository files to an index

 - Create and add files to the index.
 For example, create a `sample.c` file: